imhicihu/R-on-proxy-server/README.md

 ### What is this repository for? ###

-* Execute R below a proxy server
+* Execute R on a proxy server
 * Version 1.0.1

 ### How do I get set up? ###